Pancasila economics: Characteristics

 The Pancasila economic system is claimed to have superiority above liberalism.
 Theorists claim it as "an economic system for the common people".
 Pancasila economic theorists also argue the system's superiority over socialism, which they claim do not recognize "individual ownership" (kepemilikan pribadi; the term "pribadi" is an Indonesian homonym for both "private" and "personal").

 There has been much discussion about the need for a Pancasila economic system in economic development policy in Indonesia since Indonesian independence in 1945.

 The principles of a Pancasila economy were mandated by the Indonesian Constitution in 1945.
 These include humanitarianism, economic nationalism, economic democracy and justice.

 Examples

 B.J.
 Habibie embraced this economic nationalist policies, which B.J.
 Habibie called "Pancasila-based Market economy".

 Also Prabowo Subianto supports Pancasila economics.
 Megawati Sukarnoputri embraced the Third Way however if she embraces Pancasila economics, is not known but possible.

 Differences to Suharto economic policies

-While Suharto also advocated for econonomic nationalism and even developmentalism, and also protectionist (State-led economics) policies, the main differences is that besides that he embraced elements of all three economic systems, that Suharto was mainly influenced by the Berkeley Mafia which advocated for free market capitalism.
-Both Mubyarto and Boediono rejected Sukarno's and Suharto's economic policies due the switch from centralization to decentralization.
+While Suharto also advocated for econonomic nationalism and even developmentalism, and also protectionist (State-led economics) policies, While both Sukarno and Suharto tried to embrace pancasila economics in the end, the main differences is that besides that he embraced elements of all three economic systems, that Suharto was mainly influenced by the Berkeley Mafia which advocated for free market capitalism, due this both Mubyarto and Boediono rejected Sukarno's and Suharto's economic policies due the switch from centralization to decentralization.